tchar/pushbots/README.md

 # pushbots #
-A pushbots python 2/python 3 API module (wrapper).
+A python 2/python 3 REST API library module (wrapper) for [pushbots](https://pushbots.com/).
 The module, the tests and the examples work for both python 2 and python 3 versions.
-Current pushbots module supports all of the pushbots API calls.
-List of supported API calls following:
+Current "pushbots" module supports all of the pushbots API calls.
+List of supported API calls follow:
 * Register        (For testing API call)
 * Register Batch  (For testing API call)
 * unRegister      (For testing API call)